 The main themes of the first season largely consists of cat and mouse games between Max and Manticore, led by Colonel Donald Lydecker (John Savage), the man who trained the X5s and has spent the last 10 years tracking them down to re-capture them.
 The first season also slowly develops the attraction between Max and Logan, and periodically introduces the other X5 escapees.
 Season One was a big success for FOX and the season finale aired on May 22, 2001, ending with an intense cliffhanger that would not be resolved until the Season 2 premiere.

 The second season premiered on September 28, 2001.
 In addition to the day and time change, Season 2 featured a drastic shake up, seeing the departures of Herbal, Lydecker, and Kendra (Jennifer Blanc), Max’s roommate early in Season 1, and a complete shift in the tone of the show.
 Picking up three months after the events of the Season 1 finale, Max has been re-captured by Manticore and plots her escape.
 When she breaks out, she re-unites with Logan and the two expose Manticore via Eyes Only.
 But Manticore has one last trick up its sleeve: prior to her breakout, and via torture techniques, they infect her with a genetic DNA virus targeted to kill Logan.
 She goes back to Manticore to obtain the cure, only to discover the shady government organization is attempting to destroy all evidence of their base, including the other Transgenics within.
 Facing a moral dilemma, Max releases all the Transgenics within the base.
-This causes a problem because not all Transgenics have a pure human appearance; some are mutated freaks as a result of different animal mixes and experimental humans with advanced powers such as memory manipulation.
+This causes a problem because not all Transgenics have a pure human appearance; some are mutated anomalies as a result of different animal mixes and experimental humans with advanced powers such as memory manipulation.
 As a result of her actions, two of the escaped Transgenics join the main cast, including fellow X5 Alec McDowell (Jensen Ackles) and Joshua (Kevin Durand), a human-canine experiment with a dog-like face and canine like habits.

 The drama unfolds throughout the course of the second season as Max and Logan attempt to find a cure in order to be together after their best chance at curing the virus goes down in ashes with the entire Manticore facility.
 The majority of the season also focuses on the Transgenics that Max released into the world, constantly risking exposure to herself and her fellow Transgenics from a society that radically judges people for being different.